jayunit100/network-policy-subproject/README.md

 Owners: Ricardo, Chris

-Although not all of the concepts above have a straight forward implementation, some very clear and obvious improvments to the NetworkPolicy API can be conservatively made.
+Although not all of the concepts above have a straight forward implementation, some very clear and obvious improvements to the NetworkPolicy API can be conservatively made.
 These will be iterated on over time.

 <TODO>